-Small essential oil diffusers are really only useful in one room, but if you have an open floor plan or other large space, you need a model like the Exqline Aroma Essential Oil Diffuser.
+Small essential oil diffusers are really only useful in one room, but if you have an open floor plan or other large space, you might want a model like the Exqline Aroma Essential Oil Diffuser.
 Not only is this product powerful enough to diffuse scents over 450 square feet, but it also has a large 0.5 gallon water tank that delivers long-lasting operation.

 This essential oil diffuser doubles as a humidifier, and it can run for 10 to 20 hours per fill.
 It has seven light options, including bright and dim settings, and you can adjust the humidity level to suit your needs.
 Plus, the operation is virtually silent, making it ideal for use in your bedroom at night.